infoqualitylab/Retraction-Case-Study-Matsuyama/README.md

 * You need to download a Chrome Webdriver from http://chromedriver.chromium.org/downloads based on your laptop and the Chrome version.
 * You need to install Python module Selenium
 * You need to enter your netid and password
+* You need to change the directory where you want to store the data
 * You will need to revise the code for your purpose

 Notes: